 What are the eligibility requirements to become a Texas BEI certified interpreter?

-What must accompany my application for testing?
+What should I send with my application for testing?

-- A copy of your photo ID
+• A copy of your valid photo ID.

-- Official sealed college transcript
+• Official sealed college transcript.

 I have a criminal conviction.
 Am I automatically ineligible to apply for testing?